Program details are provided lower on the page.

 Our bachelor’s degree in Electrical Engineering is designed to help students develop a solid foundation in electronic concepts.
 Real-world theories and applications are emphasized throughout the curriculum, and coursework typically focuses on topics such as designing, troubleshooting and installing electrical and electronic systems; evaluating and correcting electrical problems; developing methods to use power efficiently; and creating applications for electronic systems to improve performance.
 Courses you may take include Advanced Circuit Analysis, Signals and Systems and Advanced Electronic Design, to name a few.

-The U.S. Bureau of Labor Statistics projects the number of electrical and electronics engineers will grow by 7% through 2026, particularly in engineering services firms, as more companies seek the skill set of engineers in this industry for electronic devices and systems related projects.
-These engineers are projected to remain in demand for designing and developing sophisticated consumer electronics.2
+The U.S. Bureau of Labor Statistics projects the number of electrical and electronics engineers will grow by 2% from 2018 through 2028, particularly in professional, scientific, and technical services firms, as more companies are expected to tap the expertise of engineers for projects involving electronic devices and systems.2

 This job growth is represented in the overall employment outlook for Colorado.
-The state recently ranked first in the nation for its economy and second in the country for job growth.3 Furthermore, Denver, in particular, has been identified as one of 50 cities with the most computer-related jobs.4
+In 2019, the state ranked first in the nation for its economy, second in employment and seventh for job growth.2

 Study Locally in Colorado Springs

-CTU Colorado Springs' Electrical Engineering degree programs are offered on campus.
-Set against the panoramic backdrop of Pike’s Peak and situated within an easy distance of downtown Colorado Springs and several U.S. military bases, students at CTU Colorado Springs can immerse themselves in a dynamic campus community while enjoying the benefits of one of U.S. News & World Report’s “Best Places to Live” in 2017.5
+CTU Colorado Springs' Electrical Engineering degree program is offered on campus.
+Set against the panoramic backdrop of Pike’s Peak and situated within an easy distance of downtown Colorado Springs and several U.S. military bases, students at CTU Colorado Springs can immerse themselves in a dynamic campus community while enjoying the benefits of one of U.S. News & World Report’s “Best Places to Live” in 2019.3

 One benefit of an on-campus degree program may be that it puts you in a highly-interactive environment.
 You’ll have the opportunity to meet with your instructors face-to-face and seek their support and advice when necessary.
 You may also find it easy to make friends with other students in the program as you participate in study groups, group presentations and more.
 And with regular access to all of CTU Colorado Springs’ resources, such as the library and computer labs, you’ll have multiple places to study and complete your coursework outside of the classroom.